-Once established turfs of Corallina spp. can persist for a long time, surveys of rocky intertidal ledges at Hinkley Point, Somerset in England have found that the patches mapped in the 1980s (Bamber & Irving, 1993) had not changed position when resurveyed 18 years later (Burdon et al., 2009).
-It has been speculated but not definitively demonstrated that turf-forming algae and canopy forming algae may represent alternate stable states on temperate rocky shores and a shift in balance to the alternate state may prevent recovery.
-Lubchenco (1980) for example, on shores in New England, found that the removal of Chondrus crispus turf allowed the establishment of Fucus spp.
+Once established turfs of Corallina spp. can persist for a long time.
+Surveys of rocky intertidal ledges at Hinkley point, Somerset in England found that the patches mapped in the 1980s (Bamber & Irving, 1993) had not changed position when resurveyed 18 years later (Burdon et al., 2009).
+It has been speculated but not definitively demonstrated that turf-forming algae and canopyforming algae may represent alternate stable states on temperate rocky shores and a shift in balance to the alternate state may prevent recovery.
+For example, Lubchenco (1980) found that the removal of Chondrus crispus turf allowed the establishment of Fucus spp on shores in New England.
 Removal of grazers and the turf allowed Fucus spp. to establish 100% cover, highlighting the significance of grazers in structuring the biotope.
-Some potential mechnaisms for inhibition of canopy forming species are space pre-emption by turfs that prevent recruitment of taller algae (Perkol-Finkel & Airoldi, 2010, Kennelly, 1987) due to the coverage of suitable rock surfaces and the presence of sediments within the turf (Airoldi, 2003).
+Some potential mechanisms for inhibition of canopy-forming species are space pre-emption by turfs that prevent recruitment of taller algae (Perkol-Finkel & Airoldi, 2010, Kennelly, 1987) due to the coverage of suitable rock surfaces and the presence of sediments within the turf (Airoldi, 2003).
 Clearance experiments on rocky, intertidal shores in Southern California (Sousa, 1979) found that Ulva species which have a longer reproductive season could colonize cleared areas preventing the establishment of perennial red algae.
-However grazing by crabs removed the green algae (Sousa, 1979), again highlighting the potential importance of grazers to the re-establishment of this biotope.
+However, grazing by crabs removed the green algae (Sousa, 1979), again highlighting the potential importance of grazers to the re-establishment of this biotope.